benjamin-delhomme/DIMA-OntoToolkit/README.md

 - Identifies semantic motifs (e.g. paragraphs)
 - Extracts arguments, narrative agents, and quotes
 - Generates an OWL file structured according to the DIMA ontology
+- Use Hermit Reasoner and runs SPARQL queries on the extracted data.
+---

 ## 🧠 Feature Extraction Pipeline